Obehi234/patch_store_front/README.md

   - Sorting by category

 - # Caching with SharedPreferences
-  The cart items were stored with shared preferences to reduce wait time for the user
+  - The cart items were stored with shared preferences to reduce wait time for the user
+  - Also implemented cache validation where the cache was refreshed every one hour in case information in the backend (end point) had been validated